-High Distinction (D) Credit (C) Pass (P) Fail (N) Percentage score Distinction (H) 85-100% 75-84% 65-74% 50-64% 0-49% General Description Outstanding that comprehensively attains the required outcome(s) showing superior knowledge, understanding, analysis, critical interpretation, presentation, and originality Excellent work that substantially attains the required outcome(s) showing a high level of knowledge, understanding, analysis, critical interpretation, presentation, and some originality.
+High Distinction (H) Distinction (D) Credit (C) Pass (P) Fail (N) Percentage score 85-100% 75-84% 65-74% 50-64% 0-49% General Description Outstanding work that comprehensively attains the required outcome(s) showing superior knowledge, understanding, analysis, critical interpretation, presentation, and originality Excellent work that substantially attains the required outcome(s) showing a high level of knowledge, understanding, analysis, critical interpretation, presentation, and some originality.
 Work that soundly attains the required outcome(s) showing a good level of knowledge, understanding, analysis, presentation, and some evidence of critical interpretation.
 Work that satisfactorily attains the required outcome(s), with adequate knowledge, understanding, analysis, and presentation.
 Work that fails to attain the required outcome(s), lacking in basic knowledge, understanding, analysis, and presentation.
-Reading Evidence of wide, relevant, and reading beyond core texts and materials Evidence of relevant reading beyond core texts and materials Evidence of sound understanding core texts and materials Evidence of having read texts and materials Inadequate evidence of having read of the core and materials Knowledge of topic Outstanding factual and conceptual knowledge incorporating highly distinctive insight into deeper and subtle aspects the topic Substantial factual and conceptual knowledge incorporating distinctive insight into deeper and subtle aspects the topic Extensive factual and conceptual knowledge Satisfactory factual and conceptual knowledge to serve as a basis for further study Inadequate factual and conceptual knowledge Articulation of argument Evidence of imagination, originality, and independent thought Ability to construct well-reasoned and coherent argument based on discriminating use of evidence Ability to construct sound argument based on evidence Inability to construct coherent argument
+Subsidiary I Descriptions Reading Evidence of wide, relevant, and independent reading beyond core texts and materials Evidence of relevant reading beyond core texts and materials Evidence of sound understanding of core texts and materials Evidence of having read core texts and materials Inadequate evidence of having read any of the core texts and materials Knowledge of topic Outstanding factual and conceptual knowledge incorporating highly distinctive insight into deeper and more subtle aspects of the topic Substantial factual and conceptual knowledge incorporating distinctive insight into deeper and more subtle aspects of the topic Extensive factual and conceptual knowledge Satisfactory factual and conceptual knowledge to serve as a basis for further study Inadequate factual and conceptual knowledge Articulation of argument Sustained evidence of imagination, originality, and independent thought Evidence of imagination, originality, and independent thought Ability to construct well- reasoned and coherent argument based on discriminating use of evidence Ability to construct sound argument based on evidence Inability to construct coherent argument